Is PE kit compulsory?

 What is the schools policy on attendance and punctuality?

 The highest levels of attendance and punctuality are expected at Woodlands.
 For children to progress they need to be in school on time every day.
 We believe regular attendance makes a big difference to a child’s learning and enjoyment at school; it is the parent’s responsibility to make sure that their child attends school regularly.
 If your child will be absent for any reason, please inform the school, by phone, in person or writing.
 Each morning we expect the children to arrive at school by 8.45am as late arrivals disrupt the the learning of all children.
 If your child does arrive late they must report to the main school office.
 We expect children to be in school every day.
-If attendance drops below 95%, parents will be contacted through a letter.
+If attendance drops below 95%, parents will be contacted.

 Can my child be taken on holiday during term time?